CrackedResearcher/sleek-blog-template/README.md

 ## About

-Nim is designed to make personal branding effortless and beautiful.
-If you enjoy it, consider sharing it and exploring [Motion-Primitives Pro](https://pro.motion-primitives.com/).
+Sleek is designed to make personal branding effortless and beautiful.
+If you enjoy it, consider sharing it.